This post may contain affiliate links. Read my full disclosure policy.

 STEP FIVE: Assemble the quiche.

 Add half of the custard and half the cheese to the bottom of the prebaked crust.
 Top with fillings.
 Cover with the other half of the cheese and the remaining custard.
-Alternatively, you could first mix it all together in a bowl and pour it in.
+Alternatively, mix it all together in a bowl and pour it in.

 STEP SIX: Bake and Cool.

-Bake the quiche on the middle rack in a 350 F oven until the middle is just set, 45-55 minutes.
-It should have a very slight wobble (just in the very center) when you shake the pan… be careful not to overbake.
+Bake the quiche on the lower or middle rack in a 350 F oven until golden, puffed and the middle has a very slight wobble (just in the very center) when you shake the pan- be careful not to overbake ( check at 35 minutes, and then keep a close watch).
+Typically takes 45- 55 minutes.

 Let quiche cool 15 minutes before cutting.
 Serve quiche warm, chilled, or at room temp.